Racism: a bigger picture

 WF: Despite the promotion of solidarity, there were also racist incidents in the GDR.
 How did they handle that?

 SK: That was never really talked about in the newspapers or in school or anywhere.
 For example, this journalist was telling us how he was trying to talk about these kind of incidents, but it never got published anywhere.
 And there are people like Peggy Piesche, a [Black East German] scholar who lived through that period and wrote about solidarity movements from her own point of view.
 But she found it very frustrating that she couldn’t talk about her own experience with it in East Germany; it was always about the outside.
 And I still feel like that is a problem.
-I think that people a very quick to acknowledge police violence and racism in the US for example, and side with African Americans, but at the same time they struggle to acknowledge that there is anything like that in Germany too.
+I think that people are very quick to acknowledge police violence and racism in the US for example, and side with African Americans, but at the same time they struggle to acknowledge that there is anything like that in Germany too.

 WF: What have been the reactions from people so far?